$\ell^p$-improving for discrete spherical averages: Introduction

 For many discrete analogues in harmonic analysis not only are the statements of theorems analogous, but there is also an analogy between their proofs.
+We take a moment to describe this since this analogy does not appear to be explained in the literature.

+For many problems in Fourier analysis such as Littman's theorem, one decomposes an operator into `low' and `high' frequencies and obtains bounds for these different pieces.
+For instance the Littlewood--Paley square function is one way to do this.
+There is a similar decomposition for analogous problems with an arithmetic flavor.

-In short one may often replace the sobriquets `major arcs' and `minor arcs' of the circle method with `low frequencies' and `high frequencies' respectively.
-Ostensibly, all frequencies in the torus are low ferquencies since the torus is compact; but unfortunately, this perspective is insufficient to treat many problems.
-By recalibrating this perspective to our analogy we may import intuitions and paradigms from continuous Euclidean harmonic analysis to discrete Euclidean harmonic analysis via the circle method.
+For problems over $\Z^d$ instead of $\R^d$, all frequencies in the torus $(\R/\Z)^d$ are ostensibly low frequencies since the torus is compact.
+Unfortunately, this perspective is insufficiently nuanced to treat many problems.
+Instead one should recalibrate to the following: replace the sobriquets `low frequencies' and `high frequencies' of Fourier analysis with `major arcs' and `minor arcs' of the circle method respectively.

+Recalibrating one's perspective to the above analogy allows us to import intuitions and paradigms from continuous Euclidean harmonic analysis to discrete Euclidean harmonic analysis via the circle method.
 By way of this analogy one sees that the circle method is akin to Littlewood--Paley theory.

-Throughout the paper we emphasize the analogy with the Euclidean theorems and their proofs.
-To do so, we introduce a couple principles which serve as the starting point for most results of discrete analogues in harmonic analysis, albeit combined with ever-increasing technique.
-Hopefully this provides intuition for the reader while reading the discrete analogues literature as this paradigm is implicitly the starting point for many proofs.
+I encourage the reader to review the proofs of Littman's theorem before reading the proofs here to see this analogy in action.